 Proactive Planning for Special Needs through Vocation, Recreation and Socialization

 Founded as an “independent non-profit agency” in January of 2006, Nobody’s Perfect Inc. was established to support the choices of people with developmental disabilities and their families.
 These are valued individuals involved and participating in the community, making decisions for themselves.
 We assist with qualifying for programs that would benefit them and their desire for productive independent living and financial success.

 Recognizing people’s strengths, promoting self-reliance, enhancing confidence and building on community resources are the building blocks that Nobody’s Perfect Inc. utilizes to establish indiviuals with special needs as successful employees and entrepreneurs.

-The Thrift Store was opened specifically to provide jobs for the people we serve who would like to work in a community based environment.
-We now have two separate thrift store suites in the same business plaza as our Day Program at 18911 E San Tan Boulevard, Queen Creek AZ 85142.
+The Queen Creek Thrift Stores were opened specifically to provide jobs for the people we serve who would like to work in a community based environment.
+We now have three separate thrift store suites in the same business plaza as our Day Program at 18911 E San Tan Boulevard, Queen Creek AZ 85142.
 The clerks who are assisting you have been or are being trained to make your visit both pleasant and professional.
-We appreciate your patience with our process and your support with your donations or purchase.
-These stores employ up to eight individuals daily.
-We have a work group that can pick up your items by appointment or donations may also be dropped off at the Nobody’s Perfect Snack Store inside Guthrie Mainstream Services at 6549 E University Drive, Mesa AZ 85205.
+We appreciate your patience with our process and your support with your donations or purchases.

 PICKUPS CAN BE ARRANGED by calling 480 -840-9351